 Try to keep your dog indoors and only go for walks in the early mornings or evenings to avoid the blistering heat of the midday sun.

-On an 83-degree day, even with the windows cracked, the temperature inside a car can rise to 109 degrees in just 15 minutes, according to the National Highway Traffic Safety Administration.
+On an 83-degree day, even with the windows cracked, the temperature inside a car can rise to 109 degrees in just 15 minutes.
 Leaving your dog—or anyone for that matter—in the oven-like atmosphere of a car can be deadly.

 You know that dance you do when you have to scurry across sun-drenched sand on the beach?
 Feels like you’re walking on lava.
 Guess what?
 The same thing happens to your dog—on concrete, asphalt, sand, dirt—only they’ll never complain.
 Keep their precious paws off of hot surfaces.